- Special enrollment period due to American Rescue Plan: May 1 – October 31, 2021 (no qualifying event necessary).

 That enrollment window was for anyone who wasn’t already enrolled in a plan through AccessHealth CT.
-But to address the American Rescue Plan’s enhanced premium subsidies, AccessHealth CT is opening another enrollment window in May, and it’s open to anyone eligible to use the marketplace.
-The new enrollment window, which runs from May 1 to August 15, 2021, is available to people who are uninsured, those who want to switch from off-exchange coverage to on-exchange coverage, as well as current marketplace enrollees who want to switch to a different plan in order to better take advantage of the new subsidies.
-AccessHealth CT will have the new subsidies available on their website as of May 1, and as of July for people who are receiving unemployment compensation in 2021.
+But to address the American Rescue Plan’s enhanced premium subsidies, AccessHealth CT opened another enrollment window in May, and it’s open to anyone eligible to use the marketplace.
+The new enrollment window, which has been extended through October 31, 2021, is available to people who are uninsured, those who want to switch from off-exchange coverage to on-exchange coverage, as well as current marketplace enrollees who want to switch to a different plan in order to better take advantage of the new subsidies.

 For perspective, here’s a look at how premiums have changed in Connecticut’s individual market in prior years: